 Since early 2013, ethnic and sectarian fighting in CAR has developed from a silent emergency into a complex humanitarian crisis.
 Conflict has severely affected the livelihoods and living conditions of over half of the 4.6 million population.
 It’s also forced over half a million citizens to flee to neighboring countries, and has increased the number of Central Africans in need by 13% since March 2018.
 The country also has one of the world’s highest rates of child mortality.

-Concern has worked in Niger for 16 years, helping communities face several daunting development challenges, which are exacerbated by terrorist incursions, migration, climate change, and excessive population growth.
-Poverty manifests in Niger through high levels of food insecurity, illnesses including endemic malaria, and poor access to services including water and sanitation.
+Concern has worked in Niger for nearly 20 years, and helps communities face several daunting development challenges exacerbated by violence, migration, and population growth.
+It is also one of the countries most affected by climate change.
 Crises around agriculture have compounded into hunger and nutrition issues and have affected much of the Nigerien population in the last 20 years, jeopardizing the lives of millions of people.
 This has led to three major crises in the last 10 years.

 Despite a $4 billion pipeline that links the country’s oil fields to coastline terminals, Chad is one of the world’s poorest countries thanks to poor infrastructure and conflict.
 Ongoing conflict and the effects of climate change mean that nearly 48% of Chadians live in a state of economic vulnerability (per World Bank data from 2011).
 The country’s per capita income is $1,540 and its average life expectancy is 55 years.